Bay Cities Construction Receives Best Of Houzz 2015 Award

 This edge is most commonly used on backsplashes but can also be used on countertops to give it a clean look.
 Eased edge offers a square flat face with the sharp edge on top rounded slightly.
 Sometimes, the eased edge is rounded enough to be called a quarter round granite edge.

-The half bullnose edge can also be called the round-over because instead of being squared off, it is rounded over.
+The half bullnose edge can also be called half round edge because instead of being squared off, it is rounded over.
 It offers a smooth and round surface.
 It shows a larger cross section of your stone.

 This is not the half bullnose.
 This edge is very smooth, flowing and shows a larger cross section of the countertop making it appear thicker.
 This edge is usually the least expensive treatment that gives you similar rounding to the half bullnose.